Temporary facilities closures are in effect until further notice.

 Bear Valley Visitor Center

 The Bear Valley Visitor Center is located 0.8 kilometer (0.5 mile) west of Olema, CA, along Bear Valley Road.

 The park's primary Visitor Center provides an orientation of the park's roads, trails, and human and natural history.
 The Bear Valley Visitor Center was designed to blend in with the historically significant ranching culture of this area and is located in the heart of the Olema Valley.
 The interior exhibit space provides a glimpse of the diverse ecosystems and cultural heritage of the park and includes a seismograph (currently inoperable) and a touch table.
-Audio-visual programs, shown in the auditorium, are available upon request.
-Natural history books, cards, posters, and other merchandise are for sale in the bookstore.
-Permits for backcountry camping, as well as beach fire permits, may be obtained here.
-Allow at least forty-five minutes to view exhibits and to watch an audio-visual program.

-The Lighthouse Visitor Center and the Point Reyes Historic Lighthouse
+The Lighthouse Visitor Center and the Point Reyes Historic Lighthouse - Closed until further notice

 The Lighthouse Visitor Center is located forty-five minutes west of Bear Valley on the Point Reyes Headlands, at the end of Sir Francis Drake Boulevard.
 On weekends and holidays from late December through mid-April when visitation by whale watchers to the Point Reyes Lighthouse area is heavy, visitors may be required to ride a shuttle bus from Drakes Beach to the Lighthouse and Chimney Rock areas.
 There is a 700 meter (0.45 mile) walk (mostly uphill) from the parking lot/shuttle stop to the Lighthouse Visitor Center.